EnderCraft2007/Spike-Prime-Robot-Inventor-Conversion/README.md

 4. Put the .bin file into a provided .zip file!
 (7Zip or Winrar is a must for this task.)
 5. Open the firmware.metadata.json file with a text editor!
 You can see where the .bin file's curent name should go. (right click on the .bin file, then rename, and you can copy and paste the name of the file.)
 6. Save it, make sure it get's saved inside the .zip file!
-7. change the .bin file's name to firmware-base.bin!
+7. change the .bin file's name to "firmware-base.bin"!